 - Professionally printed on plain, high quality photographic paper (photos printed at home and photos printed on heavy weight paper are not acceptable).

 The following must be included on the back of one photo:

 - The name and complete address of the photo studio and the date the photo was taken.
 The photographer may use a stamp or handwrite this information.
 Stick-on labels are unacceptable.

-- Your guarantor clearly write: "I certify this to be a true likeness of (applicant's name)" and sign his or her name (unless you are applying to renew a passport, as no guarantor is necessary for renewals).
+- Your guarantor must clearly write: "I certify this to be a true likeness of (applicant's name)" and sign (guarantor’s name and surname).
+If you are renewing an adult passport, a guarantor is not needed.